OFS/opae-sdk/plugin/README.md

   ```

 #### Required Changes to OPAE API ####
-One change to the API that is needed to for identification and filtering of
+One change to the API that is needed for identification and filtering of
 resources based on the location of the resource with respect to the client
 application is the addition of a property called `RemoteStatus` of integer type.
 A value of 0 indicates that a resource is local and any non-zero value is used
 to denote a relative latency.
 It is currently undetermined how those values
-will be measured or calculated one possibility may involve measuring latency
+will be measured or calculated.
+One possibility may involve measuring latency
 for certain operations.

 ## Component Designs ##

-Becuase the data structures defined in the OPAE API are opaque types, any
+Because the data structures defined in the OPAE API are opaque types, any
 implementation of the API (including the Plugin Manager) is free to define its
 own versions of the concrete types to fit its own implementation.

 The Plugin Manager defines its internal versions of these concrete types as
-data structures that compose of both the adapter table and the plugin's instance
+data structures that are composed of both the adapter table and the plugin's instance
 of an opaque type.
 The Plugin Manager will then use this association to forward
-calls to appropriate functions pointers in the adapter table.
+calls to appropriate function pointers in the adapter table.

 ### Plugin Manager ###

 The Plugin Manager is the software component that is linked as a shared library
 and implements the OPAE C API.
 Because it implements the OPAE C API, it can be
-liked at runtime by any application that links against the API.
+linked at runtime by any application that links against the API.
 It will then
 forward API calls to the appropriate plugins that have been loaded.

 The Plugin Manager parses the plugins section of the configuration file to determine the list of plugins to load.